LivotovLabs/3DSView/README.md

 Configuration
 =============

-- `DS3View#setDebug(boolean)` - enables or disables debug mode.
-In debug mode, self-signed or broken certificates/ssl errors will be ignored.
-It is important not to enable debug mode for release apps.
 - `DS3View#setAuthorizationListener(D3SViewAuthorizationListener)` - adds listener to receive authorization results and progress messages.
 You will receive authorization MD and PaRes values there as well, when 3DSecure completes.